autowarefoundation/autoware-documentation/docs/datasets/data-anonymization/index.md

 #### Step 1: Create a Dataset

 Create an initial dataset with the unified model.
-You can provide multiple ROS2 bag files to create a dataset.
+You can provide multiple ROS 2 bag files to create a dataset.
 After running the following command, the tool will create a dataset in YOLO format.

 You should set your configuration in config/yolo_create_dataset.yaml file.